quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A007---Build-a-Large-Language-Model/2bllm_part02_3_Coding_Attent.md

 ---

 #### Context Vector Calculation in Self-Attention
-In the example depicted (Figure 3.7), for each input element \( x(i) \) in a sequence, we aim to compute a context vector \( z(i) \).
-The importance or contribution of each input element is determined by attention weights \( \alpha_{ij} \), which are calculated with respect to the specific input element and all other inputs.
+In the example depicted (Figure 3.7), for each input element $x(i)$ in a sequence, we aim to compute a context vector $z(i)$.
+The importance or contribution of each input element is determined by attention weights $\alpha_{ij}$, which are calculated with respect to the specific input element and all other inputs.
 :p How do we determine the importance or contribution of each input element in self-attention?
 ??x
-The importance or contribution of each input element is determined by the attention weights \( \alpha_{ij} \).
+The importance or contribution of each input element is determined by the attention weights $\alpha_{ij}$.
 These weights are computed based on the specific input element and all other elements in the sequence, allowing for a weighted combination of information from all parts of the input. x??

 ---

 #### Example Input Sequence in Self-Attention
 Consider an example input text "Your journey starts with one step."
-In this case, each element \( x(i) \) corresponds to a d-dimensional embedding vector representing a specific token.
+In this case, each element $x(i)$ corresponds to a d-dimensional embedding vector representing a specific token.
 For instance, the token "journey" would be represented by an embedding vector.
 :p What does an example input sequence in self-attention typically look like?
 ??x
-An example input sequence in self-attention typically looks like a sentence where each element \( x(i) \) is a d-dimensional embedding vector representing a specific token.
+An example input sequence in self-attention typically looks like a sentence where each element $x(i)$ is a d-dimensional embedding vector representing a specific token.
 For instance, the input "Your journey starts with one step." would have each word ("Your", "journey", "starts", "with", "one", "step") represented by an embedding vector. x??

 ---

 #### Computing Attention Weights
-In self-attention, attention weights \( \alpha_{ij} \) are calculated to determine the importance of each input element when computing a context vector for another element.
+In self-attention, attention weights $\alpha_{ij}$ are calculated to determine the importance of each input element when computing a context vector for another element.
 This involves comparing and combining information from all elements in the sequence.
 :p How are attention weights computed in self-attention?
 ??x
-Attention weights \( \alpha_{ij} \) are computed by comparing and combining information from all elements in the sequence to determine their importance when computing a context vector.
+Attention weights $\alpha_{ij}$ are computed by comparing and combining information from all elements in the sequence to determine their importance when computing a context vector.
 The exact computation is typically done using dot products or other similarity measures between embeddings of different input elements. x??

 ---

 #### Context Vector for Specific Element
-For instance, consider the embedding vector \( x(2) \) corresponding to "journey" and the context vector \( z(2) \).
-The context vector \( z(2) \) is an embedding that contains information about \( x(2) \) and all other input elements \( x(1) \) to \( x(T) \).
+For instance, consider the embedding vector $x(2)$ corresponding to "journey" and the context vector $z(2)$.
+The context vector $ z(2)$is an embedding that contains information about $ x(2)$and all other input elements $ x(1)$to $ x(T)$.
 :p What does a context vector in self-attention represent?
 ??x
 A context vector in self-attention represents an enriched embedding vector that combines information from the specific element and all other elements in the sequence.
-For example, for "journey," the context vector \( z(2) \) includes information about "journey" as well as all surrounding words. x??
+For example, for "journey," the context vector $z(2)$ includes information about "journey" as well as all surrounding words. x??

 ---